 Exhibitions and Presentations (Selected)

-- Micro, ABC:MTL Exhibition, with Gilles Saucier, Canadian Center of Architecture (2013)
+- Micro, ABC:MTL exhibition, with Gilles Saucier, Canadian Centre for Architecture (2013)

 Constructing Future Cities, 2019 Bi-City Biennale of Urbanism/Architecture (UABB) Shenzhen, China (2019)